 When choosing foods to help whiten teeth, look to fruits.
-Researchers found in a 2010 study that eating fruit every day helped remove teeth stains and kept teeth looking brighter.
-After trying different fruits for about three months, results showed that strawberries, orange peels, and lemon juice were the most effective whiteners.
+Furthermore, researchers found in a 2010 study that eating fruit every day helped remove teeth stains and kept teeth looking brighter.
+Moreover, after trying different fruits for about three months, results showed that strawberries, orange peels, and lemon juice were the most effective whiteners.

 A later 2017 study also reported that citrus fruit was effective in whitening discolored teeth.
-Malic acid, as well, which is present in apples, helps remove stains and clean teeth.
+Moreover, malic acid, as well, which is present in apples, helps remove stains and clean teeth.

 3. Drink More Green Tea

 Keep Teeth White and Healthy: Typically, we link tea and coffee to tooth stains, but green tea is much less likely to stain, and its benefits to oral health outweigh the risks.